bitfinity-network/tech-docs-bitfinity-evm/docs/getting-started/block-explorer.md

 In addition to the official Bitfinity Block Explorer, there are alternative explorers available for the Bitfinity network:

-- [DexGuru Block Explorer for Bitfinity Testnet](https://bitfinity-test.dex.guru/): Provides a familiar UI with data on transactions, blocks, account balances, and
+- [DexGuru Block Explorer for Bitfinity Testnet](https://bitfinity-test.dex.guru/): Provides a familiar UI with data on transactions, blocks, and account balances.